 Cryptocurrencies are fast becoming mainstream, and an increasing number of companies now offer crypto interest accounts that pay monthly or daily dividends.
 These companies provide a great investment opportunity for crypto owners looking for ways to generate passive income.

 This income is achieved through high-interest loan offers to crypto borrowers.
 The crypto space abounds with traders looking for Crypto to borrow to overcome capital inefficiencies, amongst other uses.
 Therefore, the interest rate in the crypto space is considerably higher than that of fiat, with some providers offering rates as high as 15% APY.

-With such high-yield, it’s no surprise that crypto owners are increasingly demanding for reliable Crypto interest accounts to put their money to work for them.
+With such a high yield, it’s no surprise that crypto owners are increasingly demanding reliable Crypto interest accounts to put their money to work for them.
 However, before you invest your hard-earned savings in any crypto interest account, there are many factors to consider.
-These include interest rate, security protocols, insurance, platform reliability, and others.
+These include interest rates, security protocols, insurance, platform reliability, and others.